 24-Piece Mini Cookie Cutter Set, $8.99 on Amazon

 Great for making bento, decorating desserts, and more.

 Rice Krispie treats are easy, classic, crowd-pleasing, and infinitely adaptable (these Chocolate Peanut Butter Kit Kat Crunch Bars are a personal favorite that are as amazing as they look/sound).
 But since it is summer and that means eating as much ice cream as possible, why not combine the two desserts into an easy yet impressive ice cream cake?
 Genius, and the flavor combo possibilities are vast.
 Get our Chocolate Rice Krispies Ice Cream Cake recipe.

-Related Reading: The Best Ice Cream Cakes to Make Before Summer Melts Away
+Related Reading: The Best Ice Cream Cakes to Cool Off with This Summer

 S’mores themselves are a perfectly pleasant no-bake dessert, but if you’re looking for something you can make ahead for a group and that is cold and creamy, this terrine layers vanilla ice cream, fudge sauce, graham crackers, and toasted marshmallows for a frozen take on a summer staple.
 Get the S’mores Icebox Cake recipe.